lumimevi/lumimevi/README.md

 Hi!
 I’m a data scientist obsessed with patterns—both numerical and real-life.
 My career path has been a bit "off the beaten track": I’m autistic, hold a double degree in Statistics and Ecology, a master’s in Demography, a specialization in Data Science, and a Ph.D. in Climate Sciences.
 My brain loves connecting dots across disciplines (and hyper-focusing on random topics for hours—oops!).

 At work, I’m knee-deep in data.
 I use Python and R to uncover hidden stories—from weather forecasts and biodiversity to agriculture and population studies.
-My neurodivergence gives me a unique eye for details and patterns, which comes in super handy for spotting insights others might miss.
+My neurodivergence gives me a unique eye for details and patterns, which is handy for spotting insights others might miss.

 **Outside work, you’ll find me:**
 - 🎻 Playing violin (But only when my cats allow it);